These are the best screen protectors for the Galaxy S20 series

-The Samsung Galaxy S20, Galaxy S20+, and Galaxy S20 Ultra come with their own plastic screen protector.
-However, the quality is not that great.
-Hence, we have compiled a list of the best screen protectors for the trio.
+Many of us still own the Galaxy S20 series smartphone, even though Samsung has moved to the Galaxy S22 series.
+It is likely that most of you are still using the plastic screen protector that Samsung shipped with the Galaxy S20, Galaxy S20+, and Galaxy S20 Ultra have their own plastic screen protector.
+However, its quality isn't that great.
+Therefore, we've compiled a list of the best screen protectors for the trio.

 Best screen protectors for the Galaxy S20

-Starting with the cheapest of the three phones that start at $1000.
-Here are the best screen protectors for the Galaxy S20:
+Starting with the cheapest of the three phones, here are the best screen protectors for the Galaxy S20:

 Considering the 120Hz refresh rate on the panel, you’d not want a screen protector to get in the way of your smooth experience.
-The UniqueMe screen protector for the Galaxy S20 comes allows for high phone responsiveness.
-It will keep your new $1000-phone safe from scratches.
+The REFUN screen protector for the Galaxy S20 comes allows for high phone responsiveness.
+It will keep your smartphone safe from scratches.
 Moreover, the pack includes three films.

-The AsBelt screen protector for the Galaxy S20 is case-friendly.
+The Supershieldz screen protector for Galaxy S20 is made out of high-quality TPU film for easy installation and leaves no residue when removed.
 Its size is smaller so that there is enough space to work with the case, whilst providing maximum protection.
 It is fingerprint sensor compatible to let you enjoy a true touch-sensitive and in-display fingerprint unlock experience.

 The Olixar tempered glass screen protector for the Galaxy S20 comes with curved edges designed to provide edge-to-edge protection for the display.
 It is designed to be compatible with the in-screen fingerprint reader.